Why LLM Models Use Your Content but Do Not Mention Your Brand?

 The three outcomes CMOs should track instead of chasing mentions

-When AI interacts with your content, it typically lands in one of three buckets.
+When AI interacts with your content, it typically falls into one of three categories.

 - Influence without attribution